alexarch21/history-explorer-card/README.md

   sensor.Wet: green
 ```

 There is a special virtual state that is added to all entities, the *multiple* state.
 This state substitutes an aggregation of multiple states on the timeline when they were merged due to data decimation.
-Like normal states, you can specify the color for this special state for device classes, domains or globally.
+Like normal states, you can specify the color for this special state for individual entities, device classes, domains or globally.

 ### Customizing dynamically added graphs